How to Install Arduino on Ubuntu 24.04, 22.04, or 20.04

 Just like the previous installation methods, sudo gives you administrative privileges, snap calls the Snap package handler, install is the command to install a package, and ‘arduino’ is the package we want to install.

 Flatpak is another potent universal package management system for Linux, much like Snap.
 It offers the benefit of isolating applications from the rest of your system.
-Each Flatpak app runs in its own environment, reducing potential conflicts and improving security.
+Each Flatpak app runs in its environment, reducing potential conflicts and improving security.
 This section will delve into installing the Arduino IDE via Flatpak and Flathub.

-Activating the Flathub Repository for Arduino on Ubuntu
+Activating the Flathub Repository for Arduino

 To activate the Flathub repository, the following command should be entered in your terminal: